DERHAEUPTLING/contao-immobilienscout24-import-bundle/README.md

   // files
 ```

-If you want to resolve enumerations yourself you can find all of them as public
+D) If you want to resolve enumerations yourself you can find all of them as
-constants in the `RealEstate` entity.
+public constants in the `RealEstate` entity.